 - Its Traffic Flow has a simple and easy-to-use visual editor, which lets you manage the routing of end-users to the application’s end-points.
 It can be over a single AWS area or over the entire globe.

-- Domain Name Registration facility is also offered by Amazon Route 53 that helps in purchasing and managing various domain names.
+- Domain Name Registration facility is also offered by it that helps in purchasing and managing various domain names.

 - Its also configures DNS settings for your domain automatically.

 There are three main functions that can be performed by using this.
 These functions can be performed in any combination.

 The steps to follow if you want to perform all three functions are as follows:

 - Domain Registration: It helps you in registering the Domain Name you want for your web application or website.
 You should have the website name ready.